Liverpool 1-2 Crystal Palace

 Corner, Crystal Palace.
 Conceded by James Milner.

 Attempt missed.
 Yohan Cabaye (Crystal Palace) right footed shot from the centre of the box is too high.
-Assisted by Christian Benteke.
+Assisted by Christian Benteke following a set piece situation.

 Attempt missed.
 Christian Benteke (Crystal Palace) right footed shot from the right side of the box misses to the left.
-Assisted by James Tomkins with a headed pass.
+Assisted by James Tomkins with a headed pass following a set piece situation.

 Attempt blocked.
 Jason Puncheon (Crystal Palace) left footed shot from outside the box is blocked.
 Assisted by Christian Benteke with a headed pass.